Meaning of Names

 This is also a beautiful gift that our parents have bestowed on us.
-They gave us the name because at that point of time, it sounded nice, had some meanings to it or simply because it was popular to be called Marilyn.
+They gave us the name at that point in time where it sounded nice, had some meanings to it or simply because it was popular to be called Marilyn during that period.

 For the Chinese, it is probably a bit more complicated.
 Many of those younger generations that I know of, pay money to have a fortune teller propose some combinations of Chinese names according to the baby’s five elements of life in order to derive an auspicious name.

 Even the Chinese nowadays have Christian names for easy pronunciation for the non-Chinese, and also it is stylish to have a Christian name to blend into the social circle.

 Are Unique Baby Names Feasible?

 The quest for uncommon baby names has increased over the decades.
 This could be attributed to parents being more educated and creative.
 They want their children to be unique, individualistic and stand out among the rest thus giving them unique names for their future benefits.

 The problem of having a unique name for a person is facing the constant frustration of others pronouncing and/or spelling it wrongly or with many variations of it.

 To reduce the problem of repeating to make the name sounds or spells right, the person may change their name completely to a simpler version just to make it easy for people to pronounce and spell without teaching others how to do it right.
 It is vital that people must feel comfortable in their own names.